Hermannovich/Game-development/README.md

 ## First step:
-    Learn how to program in __C++__, because it will provide a solid base for understand many industrial tools used for game development.
+    Learn how to program in C++, because it will provide a solid base for understand many industrial tools used for game development.

 	1. Review logic, conditionals, loops and arrays;